ohmpatell/Portfolio-Website/README.md

 # Portfolio Website

 This is a portfolio website built using Vite and React.
 It showcases my projects, skills, and experience.
+Hosted on vercel at [https://www.ohmpatel.live/](https://www.ohmpatel.live/)

 ## Features